Master’s Programme in Visual Communication

 Norm criticality involves the highlighting of power.
 For instance it implies to make visible and question norms that construct and support discriminatory attitudes and practices.
 Norm creativity embodies the aim to transform norm critical analysis into practice.
 An early definition of this concept is found in the book Normkreativ, Settings / Premiss förlag, 2014.

-Specific requirements
+Specific requirements and selection

 The selection is made on artistic grounds and is based on assessment of artistic portfolio, project proposal and interview.
-Read more about requirements and selection here.
+Read more about requirements and selection here

 In addition to applying via www.antagning.se, you must submit applicant assignments (portfolios/files) to Konstfack's website.
 If you are applying for more than one programme at Konstfack, you must submit applicant assignments (portfolios/files) for each programme you apply for.
 Read more about how to submit work samples.